-Tantalus is a small asteroid whose orbit crosses the orbit of Earth.
+Tantalus is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Tantalus as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

-Tantalus orbits the sun every 535 days (1.47 years), coming as close as 0.90 AU and reaching as far as 1.68 AU from the sun.
-Tantalus is about 1.6 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Tantalus orbits the sun every 535 days (1.46 years), coming as close as 0.90 AU and reaching as far as 1.68 AU from the sun.
+Tantalus is about 1.6 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 Tantalus's orbit is 0.04 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Tantalus has 8 close approaches predicted in the coming decades:

 |Dec.
 23, 2060||14,830,577||34.283|

 |Dec.
 29, 2101||10,539,033||33.161|

 |Dec.
 27, 2123||7,796,052||33.816|

 |Dec.
 22, 2145||23,621,909||34.942|

 |Dec.
 28, 2186||5,529,368||33.613|